 Your home is used by all family members and they all contribute to the mess and dirt.
 Cleaning your home should be everyone’s responsibility.
 Teaching your kids to do chores and help clean your home has many benefits for them as well (see the benefits of chores for kids).

-Get your children to do age-appropriate chores (see our chore chart printables).
+Get your children to do age-appropriate chores (chore charts for kids).